surgura/dronecontrol/README.md

 # Drone control
 Simulation of and control algorithm for quad rotor drone.
+Documentation is mainly written for myself, but feel free to read.

 ## Mathematical model
 Rotation of drone in axis-angle representation.